 Two more goals came his way in the semi-final against Poland, before he chalked up his sixth strike in the final against Germany.
 He finished the tournament as top scorer, condemning those who had been calling for his head just a few days earlier to a large slice of humble pie.
 "I felt protected, and that was a decisive factor", he would later explain.
 Rossi's hour of glory had arrived at last.
 The icing on the cake came with the European Footballer of the Year award later that year.

 A fond ending

 After this flurry of silverware, he bade farewell to Turin to join arch-rivals AC Milan in the summer of 1985.
-Honours were harder to come by with the Rossoneri, but he was nonetheless selected in the squad for the 1986 FIFA World Cup Mexico.
+Honours were harder to come by with the Rossoneri, but he was nonetheless selected in the squad for the 1986 World Cup in Mexico.
 He didn't play, however, and, after a brief spell with Verona, finally hung up his boots the following year at the age of 31.